reddybhavi/reward-points/readme.md

 ### `Thoughts`

 - Since this is a simple react so used only react with hooks, As the scope of the project grows we can include a state management library like redux.
 Also we can include [custom middleware patterns](https://redux.js.org/tutorials/fundamentals/part-4-store#writing-custom-middleware) to have listen to events and dispatch actions/ api calls based on the actions.
-- Used hooks for making api calls to listen changes on props so that they are reusable.
+- Used custom hooks for making api calls to listen changes on props and made sure that they are reusable.
 - Used timeouts in services to simiulate api calls.
-In a real scenario case we should paginate all api calls which has scope.
+In a real scenario case we should paginate all api calls which are required (for ex: gettransactions).

 ### `Summary of the files/project`